lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Only `node_modules` are not mapped to Docker containers due to potential platform-specific code.
 So they must be installed and updated separately on a local machine and in the `server` and `web` Docker containers.

-To install or update Node packages run the command:
+To install all the Node packages run the command:
 ```
-npm i
+pnpm i
 ```
 * on a local machine in the `/`, `/backend` and `/frontend` directories.
 * in the `server` Docker container in the `/usr/src/app/backend` directory.